This post is also available in: 简体中文 (Chinese (Simplified))

 (b) the entire group must be a “small group”

 For a group to be a small group, it must meet at least 2 of the 3 quantitative criteria on a consolidated basis for the immediate past two consecutive financial years.A company which meets the above requirements can prepare an Unaudited Report which is commonly known as the Unaudited Financial Statements.

-Please refer to Small Company Concept for illustration and more information.
+Please refer to More Details on Small Company Concept for Audit Exemption for illustration and more information.